Hasaki1993/hello-world/README.md

 # hello-world
-Just another repository
-Hi, Humans!
-Hubot here, I like Node.js and Coffeescript(that's what I am made of!).
-I've had tacos on the moon and find them far superior to Earth tacos.
+My first repository for learning.
-One repository one README
+One repository one README.